What we do

 Reflection. observation. presence of mind.

-Just as a fitness regime helps strengthen the body through physical exercise, meditation practice helps strengthen practitioners' minds through mental exercise.
+Just as a fitness regime helps strengthen the body through physical exercise, Nibbuti's mind-body practices helps strengthen practitioners' minds through mental education and exercise.
 The simple, evidence-based techniques are universal, enhancing one's quality of life through deliberate development of reflection, concentration, observation, and presence of mind.
 Think of it as a set of mobile tools for everyday life.

 Ancient practice.
 Modern application.

 For thousands of years, people have cultivated positive emotions through the practice of meditation.
 Now, through technologies life neuroimaging and genomics, scientists from Harvard, Stanford and Johns Hopkins, among others, are proving what meditators learned through observation and experience alone: Meditation enhances brain function, develops awareness, regulates emotions, and improves general health.

 where our story begins

 Nibbuti's mission is simple: Peace, happiness and the allayment of suffering.
 Our founder, Flavia Wagner, made this her life's purpose while being held hostage in Darfur, Sudan.
 Upon her release, she discovered a mental training designed to accomplish just that.